-Ursula began her legal career in the Pearl Harbor Navy Legal Office, advising military clients on various personal issues, including family law, tax law, and consumer protection.
+Ursula Smith is an associate in commercial litigation and employment and labor.
+She represents clients in employment and civil rights litigation and class actions involving consumer protection, privacy violations, and data breaches.
+Ursula started her career in the U.S. Navy, serving both domestically and abroad.
+She began her legal career in the Pearl Harbor Navy Legal Office, advising military clients on various personal issues, including family law, tax law, and consumer protection.
 She then joined the National Security Litigation Division, gaining valuable experience prosecuting and investigating complex national security law cases.
-After that, she served as legal and policy advisor for the Brooks Center for Maritime Engagement at the Office of Naval Intelligence, coordinating heavily with many different legal counterparts across the intelligence community.
+She also served as legal and policy advisor for the Brooks Center for Maritime Engagement at the Office of Naval Intelligence, coordinating heavily with many different legal counterparts across the intelligence community.

 State Bar of Texas